f-corvaro/42.common_core/born2beroot/README.md

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/71.png">

- We selected the option ```No``` because we do not want developers to see our statistics even though they are anonymous.
+ We selected the option ```No``` because we do not want that developers watch our statistics even though they are anonymous.

 <img width="650" src="https://github.com/f-corvaro/42.common_core/blob/main/born2beroot/screenshots/72.png">